ADA-Compliant Shower Grab Bar Height: What You Need to Know Before Installing

 Now to the big question—how high should shower grab bars be installed to meet ADA standards?

-According to the ADA, grab bars must be installed 33 to 36 inches above the finished floor.
+According to the ADA Standards for Accessible Design, the correct shower grab bar height is 33 to 36 inches above the finished floor.
 This applies to both horizontal bars on the side and rear walls of roll-in showers or transfer-type shower compartments.

 Quick Reference:

-• Length of Side Wall Bars: At least 42 inches long, starting a max of 12 inches from the rear wall.
+Side Wall Grab Bar:Should be at least 42 inches long, starting a maximum of 12 inches from the rear wall.

-• Length of Back Wall Bars: At least 36 inches long, centered across the rear wall.
+Back Wall Grab Bar:Should be at least 36 inches long, centered on the rear wall.

 These specs ensure that individuals using mobility aids like walkers or wheelchairs can easily and safely reach the bars.